fbpx

-Say hello to your new clean eating best friend.
+Say hello to your new clean-eating best friend.
 Zucchini noodles are so easy to make and replace a traditional pasta perfectly.
-Plus tips and everything you need to know about zucchini and zucchini noodles.
+Plus, tips and everything you need to know about zucchini and zucchini noodles.

 Zoodles or zucchini noodles are the answer to the prayers of those who wanted to be able to eat their pasta dishes but maintain a clean and healthy diet at the same time.
-People like me, basically.
-Don’t get me wrong, I still enjoy a classic pasta dish from time to time.
-But most of the times, I stick to my trusty zoodles.

 These are so easy to make and actually replace a traditional pasta pretty darn well.

 You can serve zoodles with all sorts of things — Pasta Sauce, Chicken Parmesan or Shrimp Scampi.
+Trust me, you're gonna love this zoodle recipe.

 When you replace pasta with zucchini noodles, you still get that cozy feeling that comfort-food pasta dishes are loved for.
 But without all the carbs.
 And with fewer calories.
 And gluten-free.
+And you don't even need a julienne peeler.

 I’ll start with listing the health benefits of zucchini but before that, here’s a fun fact about zucchini – zucchini is a fruit.